jmquigley/emacs/README.md

 Emacs
 =====
 My Emacs configuration.
 This is a reorganization of my current setup.
 It was inspired by [jhamrick's layout](https://github.com/jhamrick/emacs).
 It has a nice, organized layout.
 This setup also uses [el-get](https://github.com/dimitri/el-get) to manage the packages and their dependencies.
-The environment must be configured to use this tool (such as version control command line tools like git, mercurial, bazaar, etc).
+The environment must be configured to use this tool.
+The following tools must be installed in your environment:

+- texlive
+- git
+- hg
+- bz

 This setup uses the following Emacs packages: